How Jason Kidd built a successful career. Explore key moments that defined the journey.

 In 2008, Jason Kidd secured his second gold medal in the Olympics with the U.S. national team.

-In 2008, Jason Kidd was traded back to the Dallas Mavericks during the season.
+In the middle of the 2007–08 season, Jason Kidd was traded back to the Dallas Mavericks.

 On July 5, 2009, Jason Kidd verbally committed to re-signing with the Dallas Mavericks after being heavily pursued by the New York Knicks.

-On June 12, 2011, Jason Kidd won his first and only NBA championship with the Dallas Mavericks, defeating the Miami Heat.
+On June 12, 2011, Jason Kidd won his first and only NBA championship with the Dallas Mavericks, defeating LeBron James, Dwyane Wade, Chris Bosh, and the Miami Heat.

 In 2011, Jason Kidd won an NBA championship as a member of the Dallas Mavericks.

-On July 12, 2012, Jason Kidd signed with the New York Knicks after changing his mind about re-signing with the Mavericks.
+On July 12, 2012, Jason Kidd signed with the New York Knicks after initially committing to re-sign with the Dallas Mavericks.

-On June 3, 2013, Jason Kidd announced his retirement from the NBA after one season with the Knicks and 19 seasons in the league.
+On June 3, 2013, Jason Kidd announced his retirement from the NBA after 19 seasons.

-On June 12, 2013, Jason Kidd was named the head coach of the Brooklyn Nets, marking his transition to coaching immediately after retiring as a player.
+On June 12, 2013, Jason Kidd was named the head coach of the Brooklyn Nets, replacing interim coach P. J. Carlesimo.

-In September 2013, Jason Kidd bought a minority ownership stake in the Brooklyn Nets from Jay-Z.
+In September 2013, Jason Kidd purchased a minority ownership stake in the Brooklyn Nets from Jay-Z.

 In 2013, Jason Kidd finished his playing career with the New York Knicks.

-On July 1, 2014, the Milwaukee Bucks obtained Jason Kidd's coaching rights from the Brooklyn Nets in exchange for two second-round draft picks.
+On July 1, 2014, the Milwaukee Bucks secured Jason Kidd's coaching rights from the Brooklyn Nets in exchange for two second-round draft picks.

-In 2018, Jason Kidd was fired mid-season from his head coaching position with the Milwaukee Bucks after four seasons.
+Mid-season in 2018, Jason Kidd was fired as the head coach of the Milwaukee Bucks after coaching for four seasons.

 On July 31, 2019, Jason Kidd was hired as an assistant coach by the Los Angeles Lakers.